XinyunChi7/allegro_hand_ros_Noetic/README.md

 **Note:** This stack works with Allegro Hands v3.0 and up by befault.
 See the end of this document for how to use this package with an older Allegro Hand.
+**Also Note:** The offical repo only supports ROS Melodic/Kinetic, this repo has been made adjustments for Noetic visualization.

 For more information visit SimLab's [Allegro Hand wiki](http://www.simlab.co.kr/AllegroHand/wiki).<br>